How to Tap Into the Apprenticeship Levy to Upskill Your Team

 How Does My Business Access the Apprenticeship Levy?

-Now that you've completed your sign-up to access the Apprenticeship Levy funds, you'll also be able to advertise apprenticeship vacancies, find training providers, select end-point assessment organizations, and give feedback on the training that your staff has received.
+Once these steps are completed, you'll be able to advertise apprenticeship vacancies, find training providers, select assessment organisations, and provide feedback on your staff's training.

 How to Calculate Apprenticeship Levy Contributions

-• For businesses that start paying the Levy from the first month of the tax year, business leaders should divide their allowance—which you can use Pareto's calculator to find out—by 12, and subtract this figure from the 0.5% collected from their monthly wage roll.
+• For businesses starting to pay the Levy from the first month of the tax year, divide your annual allowance by 12 and subtract this figure from the 0.5% collected from your monthly wage bill.

-It's crucial that you keep records of any information your business has used to work out Levy contributions for at least 3 years after the end of the tax year they pertain to.
+It's crucial to retain records of any information used to calculate Levy contributions for at least three years after the end of the tax year they pertain to.

 Use our Calculator